googlearchive/science-journal-ios/README.md

 Second, you'll need the latest version of [Xcode](https://developer.apple.com/xcode/) installed.

-Third, we use a few open source frameworks to build this app, so you'll need to install CocoaPods as your package manager in order to get what you need to build.
+Third, we use a few open source frameworks to build this app, so you'll need to install [CocoaPods](https://cocoapods.org/) as your package manager in order to get what you need to build.

 Fourth, we use [protobuf](https://developers.google.com/protocol-buffers/).
 You'll need to install that too.
-We use [Homebrew](https://brew.sh/) to install it:
+We use [Homebrew](https://brew.sh/) to install it.
-`brew install protobuf@3.1; brew link protobuf@3.1 -f`.

-We recommend installing [CocoaPods](https://cocoapods.org/) by running:
+Here are the steps to set up your environment:

+1. Install Xcode.
-`sudo gem install cocoapods` from your terminal.
+2. Install CocoaPods by running `sudo gem install cocoapods` from your terminal.
+3. Install Homebrew by following the instructions on the [Homebrew website](https://brew.sh/).
+4. Install protobuf by running `brew install protobuf@3.1; brew link protobuf@3.1 -f` from your terminal.

 ## Building and running
-Before you jump into coding, you'll need to run

-`pod install` from the root of this project (the folder that contains has the `Podfile` file)
+Before you jump into coding, you'll need to run `pod install` from the root of this project (the folder that contains has the `Podfile` file)

 Then you can open `ScienceJournal.xcworkspace`